-Local Animal rescue charities are some of the noblest and most hard-working organizations in the world.
+Local animal rescue charities are some of the noblest and hardest-working organizations in the world.
 Animal rescue charities speak for those who have no voice.
-Whether rescuing dogs, cats, or elephants, animal rescue charities rely on the generosity of others in other to continue operating.
+Whether they’re saving dogs, cats, or elephants, animal rescue charities rely on the generosity of others in order to continue operating.

 - You can launch your campaign in five minutes or less.

 - You can manage your fundraising campaign on the go from any internet-connected device.

 - We ship all of the shirts to your supporters.

 - You get 100% of the campaign profits.

 If you need help finding inspiration for your shirt’s design, you can use one of our free customizable animal rescue t-shirt templates to get started.

 Animal Shelter Fundraising Ideas with High ROI

 Dog and cat lovers are everywhere, including at local businesses.
 Get in touch with businesses that might be willing to partner with your animal shelter.
 The partner can then provide a sponsorship, help promote your fundraisers, or otherwise support your organization.